-A calendar of events focused on defunding the police, abolition, developing alternatives to police, and elimination of the carceral state.
+A calendar of events focused on reimagining public safety, developing alternatives to police, anti-racism, and social justice.

 These events are compiled from publicly available information and submissions, and are not associated with dontcallthepolice.com.

 Please note!
 All events are listed at the time local to the organizer – please check time zones.

 January 24 @ 3:00 pm - 4:30 pm PST

 WBEZ’s Race, Class and Communities reporter Natalie Moore recently traveled to Finland to learn more about the country’s open prisons and the philosophy that guides its unique approach to punishment.
 Her reporting highlighted the stark contrasts between the Nordic and American criminal justice systems.